-Any pupil who comes into school after 9:00am will be marked as late in the attendance record.
+Any pupil who comes into school after 9 am will be marked as late in the attendance record.
 Records are kept of those pupils who are late, this is documented on the electronic register for each pupil (Attendance code L).
-Any child who arrives for school later than 9:30am will be marked as having an unauthorised absence for the morning.
+Any child who arrives for school later than 9.15 am (15 minutes after start time) will be marked as having an unauthorised absence for the morning.
 (Attendance code U).

-Children who have attended a dentist or doctor's appointment and subsequently come to school later than 9:30am will have the absence recorded as a medical absence (attendance code M).
+Pupils who have attended a dentist or doctor's appointment and subsequently come to school later than 9.00 am will have the absence recorded as a medical absence (attendance code M).
 Routine dentist or doctor's appointments should be made outside of the school day.

-Children who are persistently late miss a significant amount of learning, often the most important aspect, as the beginning of the day is where the teacher explains the learning and what each child is expected to achieve.
+Pupils who are persistently late miss a significant amount of learning, often the most important aspect, as the beginning of the day is where the teacher explains the learning and what each child is expected to achieve.

-Where there have been persistent incidents of lateness, our Attendance Officer will meet with the parent/carer to create an action plan to improve punctuality.
+Where there have been persistent incidents of lateness:

+• The Senior Leader responsible for attendance will meet with the parent/carer to create an action plan to improve punctuality.
+Should punctuality not improve the Local Authority may be approached to give consideration for a fixed penalty notice.